(Continued from the previous text)

 Across the street, there was a bar that opened in 1545, and it was also crowded.
 Business was good!

-At the height of the bar's atmosphere, three middle-aged German men and one woman joined our table.
+At the peak of the bar, three middle-aged German men and one woman joined our table.
 They were drinking beer and watching us chat, and they greeted us in English.

 They were all locals from Bamberg and loved this bar, being regulars here!

-We had a great time chatting, continuously clinking glasses and drinking, taking photos together, and even signing each other's coasters as a memento.
-We were worried that the Germans couldn't send the group photos we took on our phones via WeChat, but in the end, with gestures and English, plus my translation app, we finally managed to get them to turn on their phone's Bluetooth.
+We had a great time chatting, continuously toasting and drinking, taking photos together, and even signing each other's coasters as a memento.
+We were worried that the Germans couldn't send the group photos we took on our phones via WeChat, but in the end, with gestures and English, plus my translation app, we finally managed to get them to turn on their phone Bluetooth.

 It was truly lively!

-The bar was very old, and the restroom signs were interesting and unexpected.
-When I pushed the door open, the inside was very spacious and modern (no photos allowed inside).
+The bar was very old, and the restroom signs were interesting; unexpectedly, when you pushed the door open, it was very spacious and modern inside (no photos allowed inside).

-Time flew by; before I knew it, we had been drinking and chatting for an hour and a half.
-In between, the four of us each ordered another glass of the light smoked beer.
+Time flew by; before I knew it, we had been drinking and chatting for an hour and a half, and in between, the four of us had each ordered another glass of the light smoked beer.

 We prepared to wrap up and head back to the hotel to rest.